-Assuming that the transmission of education is a Markov process that depends only on the education of the parents and whether they are native or not, we can calculate the limit distribution of years of education for both groups.
-These limit distributions are shown in Figure 5.
-While there is a large overlap in the distribution for the two groups, the distribution of education for Natives is to the left of that for non-Natives.
-In the limit, Natives have on average 0.57 fewer years of education than non-Natives.
-That implies
+Assuming that the transmission of education is a Markov process that depends only on the education of the parents and whether they are Native or not, we can calculate the limit distribution of years of education for both groups.
+We find that, while there is a large overlap in the distribution for the two groups, the distribution of education for Natives is to the left of that for non-Natives.
+In the limit, Natives have on average 0.57 fewer years of education than non-Natives (the limit distributions are shown in Appendix Figure A6).
+That implies that if the transmission of education by ancestry would continue as observed in the two generations we study, the distribution of education of Natives and non-Natives would not converge to be the same - a large difference would persist.